 Working Holiday Visa

-What is Working Holiday Visa?
+What is a Working Holiday Visa?

 The Australian Government created the Working Holiday Visa (WHV) to allow young travelers and backpackers from eligible countries to help fund an extended travel period in Australia.

-You can spend your whole time living in one location or travel cross-country, meet new people, learn about Australia’s culture, obtain new skills and explore the vastly diverse landscapes Australia has to offer.
+You can spend your whole time living in one location or travel cross-country, meet new people, learn about Australia’s culture, obtain new skills, and explore the vastly diverse landscapes Australia has to offer.

-If you undertake regional work you may be able to extend your working holiday visa.
+If you undertake regional work, you may be able to extend your working holiday visa.
 By extending your working holiday visa, you can stay up to 3 years, but with each year there are a few additional requirements that you’ll need to meet.

 Working Holiday Visa Benefits